trevorregister/cube-smasher/README.txt

 -POST call to /api/genres returns "CANNOT POST /api/genres

 Example:
-Sending GET to localhost:3000/api/genres with no body returns entire genre collection (working as intended) Sending GET to localhost:3000/api/genres with {"name":"Horror"} JSON body also returns entire genre collection.
+-Sending GET to localhost:3000/api/genres with no body returns entire genre collection (working as intended) -Sending GET to localhost:3000/api/genres with {"name":"Horror"} JSON body also returns entire genre collection.
 Plopped a console.log in the getGenre function and it's not even being called at all.

 I feel like I'm missing something very simple here.